Apillon/apillon-services/modules/apillon-api/docs/apillon-storage-api.md

 | fileName    | A `string` representing full name (name and extension) of file, that you want to upload                                            | `true`   |
 | contentType | A `string` representing file [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) | `true`   |
 | path        | A `string` representing path to file.
 Path should not contain file name.                                                           | `false`  |

+`path` field, can be used, to place file in virtual directories inside bucket.
+If directories does not yet exists, they will be automatically generated. \
+For example `images/icons`, creates `images` directory in bucket and `icons` directory inside it.
+File will then be created in `icons` directory.

 #### Possible errors